hydradatabase/benchmarks/README.md

 `run-all-for-tags.sh` which will set up a Docker container and run the tests automatically for all tags listed in the arguments.

-This will build a Hydra Columnar container, run `zstd` and `tpc-h`, create an analysis file for each, and clean up when complete.
+This will build a Hydra Columnar container, run `zstd` and `warehouse`, create an analysis file for each, and clean up when complete.
 Note that this only runs for a single variant, but does all benchmarks for each tag: